A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The Eurotransplant Liver Allocation System (ELAS)

-We mentioned that the order of the match list determines the sequence in which Eurotransplant contacts centers in \textit{standard} allocation.
-In particular cases, Eurotransplant may deviate from this allocation order with a rescue procedure (see \cite{jochmansAdultLiverAllocation2017a, ETLiverMan2021}).
-Firstly, Eurotransplant can start the \emph{extended allocation} procedure 1-2 hours before the planned explantation procedure (depending on the country) to speed up the allocation process.
-Centers in the vicinity of the donor center are then asked to actively propose up to 2 candidates for transplantation to Eurotransplant within 30 minutes, and the proposed candidate with the highest rank on the match list is selected for transplantation.
-If unsuccessful, Eurotransplant can offer the graft to centers further from the donor center on a first-come-first-serve basis with \emph{competitive rescue allocation} in order to avoid organ loss.
-In total, 20-25\% of liver grafts are transplanted after deviation from the standard allocation procedure \cite{jochmansAdultLiverAllocation2017a}; extended allocation accounts for the majority of this figure. \FloatBarrier
+The order of the match list determines the sequence in which Eurotransplant contacts centers in \emph{standard allocation}.
+In cases where the loss of a transplantable graft is anticipated, Eurotransplant can deviate from this allocation order (see \citep{jochmansAdultLiverAllocation2017, ETLiverMan2025}).
+For example, Eurotransplant is allowed to start an \emph{extended allocation} procedure 2 hours before the planned explantation procedure (1 hour in Germany).
+Centers in the vicinity of the donor center are then contacted, and have 30 minutes to propose up to two candidates for transplantation.
+The proposed candidate with the highest rank on the match list is then selected for transplantation.
+If extended allocation is unsuccessful, Eurotransplant can also offer the graft to centers located further away from the donor center on a first-come-first-serve basis with \emph{competitive rescue allocation}.
+In total, 20\% to 25\% of liver grafts are transplanted through \emph{non-standard} allocation mechanisms \citep{jochmansAdultLiverAllocation2017}; extended allocation accounts for the majority of this figure.

-\section{The design of the ELAS Simulator}
+\section{The design of the ELAS simulator}